James-Randall-14/mit-blogger-application/Brainrot.md

 > Consider the phrase: What the heck?
 >
 > Heck doesn't really have a meaning in this context.
 What is a heck?
-Even if we were to replace heck with its no-no word counterpart, h*ll doesn't really mean anything in that context anyways.
+Even if we were to replace heck with its no-no word counterpart, h*ll doesn't really mean anything in that context either.
 It certainly isn't referring to the land of the damned.
 >
 > While "Damn it!" might denotatively be the same as "Condemn it", the person who says "Damn it!" is not trying to condemn something at all, but instead expressing frustration.
 > This need would be similarly served by saying something like "Dang!" or "Rats!", even though these have different denotative meanings.